ministryofjustice/hmpps-delius-interventions-event-listener/README.md

 ### Build and Run

 Java 16 is required to build and run the application.
 Use of [jenv](https://github.com/jenv/jenv) is recommended.
 You may also have to tweak your default IntelliJ configuration to use the correct JRE.
-Run the application from the commandline or using IntelliJ e.g.
+Run the application with the 'local' profile using IntelliJ or from the commandline e.g.

 ```
-./gradlew bootRun
+SPRING_PROFILES_ACTIVE=local ./gradlew bootRun
 ```